WiCi-Lab/LPAN/README.md

 (2)	Please switch the desired data loading path and network models.

 (3)	In this work, our goal is to propose a general multi-scale channel estimation network backbone for RIS-aided communication systems.
 In the model training phase, we did not carefully find the optimal hyper-parameters.
-Intuitively, hyper-parameters can be further optimized to obtain better channel estimation performance gain, e.g., the training batchisze, epochs, and the depth and width of neural network.
+Intuitively, hyper-parameters can be further optimized to obtain better channel estimation performance gain, e.g., the training batchsize, epochs, and the depth and width of neural network.

 The author in charge of this simulation code pacakge is: Jian Xiao (email: jianx@mails.ccnu.edu.cn).
 If you have any queries, please don’t hesitate to contact me.